raspberrypilearning/count-the-creatures/en/step_5.md

-## Counting colours
+## Count colours

-In this step, the sprite will stamp a copy of itself on the stage.
+In this step, the sprite will stamp a copy of itself on the Stage.
 Each stamp will represent how many animals of that colour have passed the **Target** sprite.
-By counting the number of stamped animals on the screen you will know how many have passed the camera.
+By counting the number of stamped animals on the screen, you will know how many have passed the camera.

 --- task ---